Lee Valley VeloPark: Later events

 Since opening for the public in March 2014, Lee Valley VeloPark has staged a number of major international events.

 The first that took place in the venue was the grand finale of the Revolution series in February 2014.
 This was followed by the opening round of the 2014–15 Revolution Series in October 2014 and in December 2014, the UCI Track Cycling World Cup took place at Lee Valley VeloPark.
 In February 2015, round five of the Revolution Series was staged at the venue while in February 2016, it hosted the 2016 UCI Track Cycling World Championships.

 On 7 June 2015, Sir Bradley Wiggins broke the UCI Hour record at the Velodrome, setting a distance of 54.526 km.

 The facility hosted the 2022 Commonwealth Games track cycling competition.

+The Grand Finale and round four of the 2024 UCI Track Champions League was hosted at Lee Valley Velopark.